hobbes7878/data-driven-journalism/README.md

 **1 point:** You were not an active participant in class conversation.
 It was clear to me you did not complete required readings or assignments before class.

 In rare cases, a class participation grade will include a reading quiz.
 These will not be pop quizzes.
-More regularly, you will produce proof you completed an exercise in class as part of your participation grade.
+More regularly, you will produce proof in class that you completed a take-home exercise as part of your participation grade.

 If you're worried about your participation grade, ask me **sooner rather than later** how you're doing and how you can improve.
 If you're engaged in this class and attend, there is no reason you won't get full marks.